 You could lose money by investing in the Fund.
 Although the Fund seeks to preserve the value of your investment at \$1.00 per share, it cannot guarantee it will do so.
-The Fund may impose a fee upon the sale of your shares.
-An investment in the Fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-The Fund's sponsor is not required to reimburse the Fund for losses.
-You should not expect that the sponsor will provide financial support to the Fund at any time, including during periods of market stress.
+An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund's sponsor has no legal obligation to provide financial support to the Fund, and you should not expect that the sponsor will provide financial support to the Fund at any time.